willstMSFT/microsoft-365-docs/microsoft-365/enterprise/add-several-users-at-the-same-time.md

 # Add several users at the same time to Microsoft 365 - Admin Help

 Each person on your team needs a user account before they can sign in and access Microsoft 365 services, such as email and the Microsoft 365 apps.
-If you have a lot of people, you can add their accounts all at once from an Excel spreadsheet or other file saved in CSV format.
+If you have many users, you can add their accounts all at once from an Excel spreadsheet or other file saved in CSV format.
 [Not sure what CSV format is](add-several-users-at-the-same-time.md#not-sure-what-csv-format-is)?

 ## Add multiple users in the Microsoft 365 admin center